AngusF57805/ContactManager/README.md

 # ContactManager
-Contact Manager application, used to manage a list of contacts and their meeting.
+Contact Manager application, used to manage a list of contacts, meetings and attendees.

 *By Angus Findlay and Rhys Harris.*